orchardguides/kei-open-mcr/src/assets/manual.md

 ### PDF Handouts

-After createing the csv output files, the program automatically generates pdf result sheets that can be given to the test takers.
+After creating the csv output files, the program automatically generates pdf result sheets that can be distributed to the test takers.
 These handouts report overall score and list out every incorrect response with a corresponding correction.

 A pdf file listing the correct response for every question in each of the Answer